Robert Blum: Biography

 Memorial tablet at "Fischmarkt" in Cologne where Robert Blum was born Inscript: "Born at this place on 10 November 1807, shot at Vienna on 9 November 1848; I die for the German liberty that I fought for.
 May the fatherland remember me."

-Blum grew up in poverty in Cologne, the son of a failed theologian who made a poor living as a cooper.
+Robert Blum was born on 10 November 1807 in Fischmarkt No. 1490, which was a historic city fish market in the city of Cologne, which was at the time of his birth part of the First French Empire following the Treaty of Lunéville in 1801.
+Robert was the son of Engelbert Blum and Katharina Brabender.
+Engelbert had originally wanted to study theology but could not support himself and instead went into the profession of being a cooper but did not earn much.
+However, the profession ruined his health, and he was soon forced to work odd jobs, finally settling on working at a pin factory.
+Robert's mother, Katharina, was from the countryside and worked as a housemaid and on the side did some sewing and handiwork.

+The Blum family thus grew up in extreme poverty in Cologne.
+Later, Robert would have two other siblings who were born: Johannes and Gretchen.
+By the age of three, Robert contracted a case of measles that was very bad, and so he was left for dead.
+He, however, did live, but it badly injured his eyes and he became blind for nine months afterwards.
+Dr. Bracht intervened and saved his eyesight, but his eyes would remain very weak for the rest of his life.

 He was ten years old before he could go to school.
 After his schooling, he worked as a craftsman in different trades.
 He failed as a goldsmith's apprentice, but completed an apprenticeship as a gardener.
 After his journeyman's time, he returned to Cologne to work in a lamp factory.
 His employer put him to work at the counter since he was good at calculations.
 In 1829, he followed his employer to Berlin where he also continued his education.
 His work was interrupted by obligatory military service, and on his release, his poor circumstances obliged him to return to Cologne.
 There, in 1830, he worked serving in a theater company and started writing politically motivated poetry and plays.
 When the theater closed in the summer, he worked for a sheriff as a scribe.

 The political upheavals of 1830 attracted his interest, and ideals of freedom found their way into his poetry.
 In 1832, he followed the theater troupe to Leipzig.
 There he came in touch with humanist and liberal circles, contributed to the liberal newspaper Zeitung für die elegante Welt and joined Leipzig's freemason lodge.
 By 1840, he had worked his way up to being a cashier in the city theater.
 That year he also founded the Schillerverein in Leipzig which celebrated the poet's anniversary as a festival in honor of political liberty.